Email Processing in Lua

 Example

-The script below returns the recommended actions for MTA as well as the RspamdSymbol containing the spam score with a brief comment (signs of spam detected in the message and the number of points corresponding to each sign):
+The script below returns the recommended actions for the MTA as well as the RspamdSymbol table containing the spam score with a brief comment (signs of spam detected in the message and the number of points corresponding to each sign):

 function rspamd_hook(ctx)